bytepay-it/bytepay-payment-gateway/README.md

 ## Why Choose Bytepay Payment Gateway?

-With the Bytepay  Payment Gateway, you can easily transfer fiat payments to sell products.
-Choose Bytepay Payment Gateway as your WooCommerce payment gateway to access your funds quickly through a powerful and secure payment engine provided by Bytepay.
+With the Bytepay ACH Payment Gateway, you can seamlessly process bank-to-bank transfers, enabling a cost-effective and secure way to receive payments.
+Choose Bytepay as your WooCommerce ACH payment gateway to streamline transactions and access your funds quickly through a powerful, automated, and compliant payment engine.